The most highly acclaimed modern biography of Scotland's most famous poet reissued for the 250th anniversary.

 McIntyre's meticulous use of documentary and archival sources strips away myth and legend.
 Here, we meet the man - eminently capable of holding two contradictory political views at the same time, he was just as capable of being in love with several women at once.
 McIntyre also fully evaluates Burns' songs and poetry and brings to light the importance and quality of his satirical verse.
 McIntyre is enthusiastic but always objective and his work brings us the clearest, most sharply appreciated portrait of this great poet.

 If you read Burns, then buy this.
 If you don't read Burns, then start. - Economist

 McIntyre transports you absolutely into the world of his subject.
 A shrewd, clear, comprehensive and wonderfully readable portrait of Burns as fallible man and gifted poet. - Financial Times

 This biography is a major achievement, not least because the author has managed something not usually the norm in Burns scholarship - impartiality.
 This is a remarkable book. - Daily Mail

 Ian McIntyre was Controller of BBC Radio 3 for nine years and is a former associate editor of The Times.
-He is the author of a highly acclaimed biography of Robert Burns ('the biography', Ian Hamilton, The Times) as well as lives of Joshua Reynolds, Garrick and the BBC's first Director-General, John Reith.
+He is also the author of Hester: The remarkable life of Dr Johnson's 'Dear Mistress', also published by Constable, as well as biographies of Joshua Reynolds, Garrick and the BBC's first Director-General, John Reith.
 He still broadcasts and is a regular contributor to The Times.